 About Karin Kratina, PhD, RD, LDN, SEP

-I specialized in eating and weight issues in 1983, and have trained and collaborated with experts in the field.
+It seems I always want to learn more, and have attended many conferences and trainings over the years collaborating with experts in the field.
 I have lectured at many professional conferences, and have written numerous books, book chapters and articles, including the first professional book on intuitive eating, Moving Away from Diets.

-I developed nutrition and exercise services at The Renfrew Center of Florida, one of the first eating disorder treatment facilities, after working at 2 other eating disorder treatment facilities.
+I developed nutrition and exercise services at The Renfrew Center of Florida, one of the first eating disorder treatment facilities, and worked at 2 eating disorder treatment facilities prior to that, receiving extensive training and experience, for which I am forever grateful.
 Since that time I have been a consultant for numerous eating disorder facilities, including the University of Florida.

 Always seeking new ways to help others (and myself), I have trained in numerous alternative therapies.
 One of the most powerful and helpful has been somatic therapy.

 My PhD in Symbolic Anthropology focused on women's relationship with food and body in our culture.
 The resultant lengthy dissertation proved my theory that emotional eating and body image issues can be "decoded" to discover underlying issues.
 I use this decoding process in my work.

 With a strong background in psychology for over 30 years, I teach workshops on personality and how it impacts our decisions and ability to live the life we want.
 I also use information from this personality system to help clients make the changes they seek.

 Although I refuse to "exercise," (click here to find out why), I love to water ski, folk dance, and am an avid mountain biker.
 Okay, well maybe it's really "trail riding" in Florida, but I also travel out west to ride.